-Man dies in Reading town centre incident - BBC News
+Man dies in Reading town centre incident

 Emergency services attended Southampton Street in the town centre at about 04:15 BST, where the man was found.

-An investigation into the circumstances of his death is ongoing and the road remains closed, Thames Valley Police said.
+An investigation into the circumstances of his death is ongoing, Thames Valley Police said.

+However, it said the death was currently being treated as unexplained, rather than a murder inquiry.

-Officers are refusing to give details about the nature of the man's injuries or the circumstances of his death.
+The force has refused to give details about the nature of the man's injuries.

-Forensic officers are at the scene and police are carrying out house-to-house inquiries.
+The road was closed for about 10 hours while forensic investigations were carried out.

+Police are carrying out house-to-house inquiries and are working in areas including St Giles Close.